fjarlq/robots3/README.md

 submitted to the comp.sources.games Usenet newsgroup in July 1987 by Julian Onions.

+fjarlq's changes include:

+- Use robots-esque symbols. (@ for player, + for robot, * for scrap)

 The gameplay in robots2 derives from [the robots game by Ken Arnold][2] that first appeared in 4.3BSD Unix, June 1986.